bijoydey-jpg/Math-Assignment/README.md

-# Matrix Operations – Assignment Overview

-MATRIX OPERATIONS - ASSIGNMENT README
+MATRIX OPERATIONS – ASSIGNMENT README

-This repository contains solutions to several matrix-related tasks.
-All tasks demonstrate the use of loops, conditions, and mathematical logic in programming.
+This repository contains solutions for fundamental matrix operations including transpose, symmetry checks, and arithmetic operations.
+Each program demonstrates loops, conditions, and logical reasoning in programming.

 TASK 1: TRANSPOSE OF A MATRIX

-A. Transpose of a Rectangular Matrix
+Subtask 1A: Rectangular Matrix

-The program takes a rectangular matrix as input.
+Input: A rectangular matrix with multiple rows and columns

-A second matrix is used to store the transpose.
+Method: Use a separate matrix to store the transposed values

-Transpose rule:
-transpose[j][i] = original[i][j]
+Output: A new matrix where rows and columns are interchanged

-B. In-Place Transpose of a Square Matrix
+Subtask 1B: In-Place Square Matrix

-Works only for square matrices (N x N).

-No second matrix is used.

-Elements across the diagonal are swapped: swap(a[i][j], a[j][i]) when i < j
+Input: A square matrix with equal number of rows and columns

+Method: Modify the original matrix by swapping elements across the diagonal

+Output: The original matrix is converted into its transpose without using a second matrix

-TASK 2: CHECK WHETHER A MATRIX IS SYMMETRIC
+TASK 2: SYMMETRIC MATRIX CHECK

-A matrix is symmetric if:
+Definition: A matrix is symmetric if it is identical to its transpose
-A = A^T

 Conditions:

-The matrix must be square.
+The matrix must be square

-For every pair of indices,
-a[i][j] = a[j][i]

-Output:
+The elements must mirror across the main diagonal

-The program prints "Symmetric" or "Not symmetric".
+Output: The program prints whether the matrix is symmetric or not

-TASK 3: CHECK WHETHER A MATRIX IS SKEW-SYMMETRIC
+TASK 3: SKEW-SYMMETRIC MATRIX CHECK

-A matrix is skew-symmetric if:
+Definition: A matrix is skew-symmetric if it is equal to the negative of its transpose
-A = -A^T

 Conditions:

-The matrix must be square.
+The matrix must be square

-All diagonal elements must be zero.
+All diagonal elements must be zero

-For all elements,
-a[i][j] = -a[j][i]

-Output:
+The elements must be opposite across the main diagonal

-The program prints whether the matrix is skew-symmetric.
+Output: The program prints whether the matrix is skew-symmetric

 TASK 4: MATRIX OPERATIONS

-This task performs three basic operations between two matrices.

-Matrix Addition
+Addition

-Formula:
-C[i][j] = A[i][j] + B[i][j]
-Requirement: Same dimensions
+Description: Adds two matrices of the same size element by element

+Output: A new matrix containing the sum

-Matrix Subtraction
+Subtraction

-Formula:
-C[i][j] = A[i][j] - B[i][j]
-Requirement: Same dimensions
+Description: Subtracts one matrix from another of the same size element by element

+Output: A new matrix containing the difference

-Matrix Multiplication
+Multiplication
-Formula:
-C[i][j] = sum over k ( A[i][k] * B[k][j] )
-Requirement:
-If A is (m x n), then B must be (n x p)

-SUMMARY

-This project includes:

-Transpose of rectangular matrices

-In-place transpose for square matrices

-Symmetric matrix check

-Skew-symmetric matrix check

-Matrix addition, subtraction, and multiplication

-It provides a complete introduction to essential matrix operations used in programming and linear algebra.
+Description: Multiplies two compatible matrices according to matrix multiplication rules

+Output: A new matrix containing the product